-The team will conduct in-depth interviews with local lighting distributors to provide insight into the availability of T-12 linear fluorescent bulbs.
+The team will conduct in-depth interviews with local lighting distributors to provide insight into the availability of T-12 linear fluorescent bulbs and LED linear options.
 We will also ask about their familiarity with the ActOnEnergy C&I programs, the effect of the programs on their sales and stocking practices, and trends in the market.
 We plan to conduct up to 10 distributor interviews.

-Deliverable: Interview Guide
+Deliverable: Interview Guide Deliverable Date: June 2015